 We love a good ruffle, and the twin bodice ruffles on The Jessa Dress really take the cake!
 She features an adjustable back tie for cinching, a keyhole opening at the back of the neck, and an ankle-length hem.
 She looks equally good with sandals or boots - a true transitional piece you'll reach for all year round!

 The Blooming Garden fabric was screen printed in Erode, India.
-The Jessa Dress was made by Aracely, one of our talented dressmakers.
+The Jessa Dress was made by Araseli, one of our talented dressmakers.

 - Sleeveless prairie maxi dress